sysrepo/sysrepo/README.md

 - (TODO) bindings / native client libraries for other programming languages (Python, Java, ...)

 ## Performance
-According to our measurements using the [performence unit-test](tests/perf_test.c) and [concurrency unit-test](tests/concurr_test.c), sysrepo is able to handle more than 100 000 of requests per second (100 requests per millisecond) by concurrent access and about a half of it by sequential access on a conventional laptop hardware (read operations sent in-parallel from multiple sessions / sequentially within a single session).
+According to our measurements using the [performance unit-test](tests/perf_test.c) and [concurrency unit-test](tests/concurr_test.c), sysrepo is able to handle more than 100 000 of requests per second (100 requests per millisecond) by concurrent access and about a half of it by sequential access on a conventional laptop hardware (read operations sent in-parallel from multiple sessions / sequentially within a single session).

 ## Build & Installation Steps
 See [INSTALL.md](INSTALL.md) file, which contains detailed build and installation steps.